Need to Know

 Various possibilities exist for setting up your own website.
 Chat to other members of the group for advice.

-The School provides support for postgraduates to attend conferences, particularly if a presentation is to be given.
+The Department provides support for postgraduates to attend conferences, particularly if a presentation is to be given.
 A “Maths PG Travel” application form available at this page must be completed.
 Please discuss this with your advisor.
 If you are funded from one of our grants it may not necessary to complete the form.

 Eduroam (education roaming) is the secure, world-wide roaming access service developed for the international research and education community.
 Many universities across Europe (less so north America) support it.
 It allows you to log on to wireless networks using your Manchester username and password.
 For instructions on how to set it up see the IT services eduroam page.
 Note: you must be on the Manchester campus in order to set up eduroam, so make sure to set it up before you go travelling.